kateharborne/SimSpin/docs/make_simspin_file.markdown

 simspin_file = make_simspin_file(filename = simulation_file,
                                  write_to_file = FALSE)

-# Examining the SimSpin file structure, we can see that it contains
+# Examining the SimSpin file structure, we can see that it contains:
+summary(simspin_file)
+#           Length Class      Mode
+# star_part   12   data.frame list
+# gas_part     0   -none-     NULL
+# spectra      2   -none-     list
+# wave      1221   -none-     numeric

+# star_part is a data.frame that contains the stellar particle information for that simulation.
+# As the input model was an N-body model, this is a summary of both the disk (`PartType2`) and bulge (`PartType3`) particle properties.
+# If the input model was a hydrodynamic simulation, this would just contain the stellar particle information (`PartType4`).
+summary(simspin_file$star_part)

 ```